 And I think the folly of it will become clear very quickly.

-There'll be some emotional appeals, and then you'll get to the facts, and when you get to the facts, senators are just not going to have the evidence to uh convict, just like they didn't have the evidence to convict in the first impeachment trial.
+And when you get to the facts, senators are just not going to have the evidence to convict, just like they didn't have the evidence to convict in the first impeachment trial.

-And then the question becomes why did we go through this a second time?
+And then the question becomes, why did we go through this a second time?

-Uh, how does this end, John Solomon?
+How does this end, John Solomon?

 Yeah, I agree.

-Uh, Greg Jarrett, do you think the public eventually understands?
+Greg Jarrett, do you think the public eventually understands?

-I I think people understand what a snap impeachment is at this point.
+I think people understand what a snap impeachment is at this point.

 Yeah, they absolutely do.

-And they realize that the House Speaker is consumed with hatred, or Democratic caucus uh uh resembled lemmings marching to the sea, and they rushed into this.
+Her Democratic caucus resembles lemmings marching to the sea, and they rushed into this.

-And, you know, as John said, uh, the folly of it is exposed by the absence of facts.
+And, you know, as John said, the folly of it is exposed by the absence of facts.

 It's a shame.

-All right, I want to thank you both.
+I want to thank you both.

 Very insightful.

-Can you think of going to a play and you know how it ends, and there's no suspense, but they'll make it seem like it's bigger than ever, and hopefully now that the Republicans are gonna fight fire with fire, that'll be an effective defense.
+And you think of going to a play and you know how it ends, and there's no suspense.

-All right, thank you both.
+Thank you both.

-800-941 Sean, you want to be a part of the program.
+Sean, you want to be a part of the program.

-All right, a little more on the Super Bowl, double standard, media mob in all things.
+All right, a little more on the Super Bowl double standard media mob in all things.

 And I'm Carol Markowitz.